 It is also referred to as IoT and is basically about connecting devices without human intervention.
 These devices typically generate some data that is sent to a cloud server to analyse and take action on that.
 These devices can be fitness bands, smartwatches, connected home appliances, smart lights and so on.
 Such devices are getting connected through MTC.

 Speaking of MTC, already lots of technologies are out there which are competing with each other to provide services.
 These technologies can be divided into two groups: non-3GPP MTC and 3GPP MTC technologies.

-Non-3GPP or proprietary – These are also known as LPWANs.
+These are also known as LPWANs.
 Popular non -3GPP MTC technologies include ZigBee, LoRa, Ingenu, Sigfox and Weightless.
-These technologies use unlicensed spectrum that makes them cheaper (cost-wise) for the user.
+These technologies use an unlicensed spectrum that makes them cheaper (cost-wise) for the user.
 Their infrastructure is not present throughout the world, it’s present at some locations only and is not 3GPP standardised.
-The use open or proprietary standards, but since they have been around for a while, they have some sort of early mover advantage.
+They use open or proprietary standards, but since they have been around for a while, they have some sort of early mover advantage.

 - EC-GSM (Extended Coverage GSM): This is an upgrade of GSM suited for the requirements of IoT-based use cases.

 - LTE-M: It is also called as Emtc (enhanced MTC) and Cat M (Category M) is low bandwidth and low throughput variant of LTE.
 It operates in 1.4MHz spectrum.
 It gives good throughput and mobility.